Rhode Island Hospital Injury Control COBRE Funding Opportunity

 Full Proposal

 Applications will follow abbreviated NIH format using PHS 398 forms with minor modifications.
-See checklist on last page for a complete list of application components.
+See checklist for a complete list of application components.
 Applicants should work with their departmental grant administrator to be sure the application complies with COBRE and NIH rules.
 Also please note the following:

 2. Mentor Letter: Applications must be accompanied by a letter from the mentor detailing previous collaborations to date (if applicable) and agreeing to advise on the proposed research.